agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

 Some time ago I joined a company as a software developer and my development manager--let's call it Seamus--was practising management by fear.

-I think it's worth writing about this to remind me the phases of what happened and to define pillars that must be present in a healthy organization.
+I decided to write about this as a reminder to myself and to define pillars that must be present in healthy organizations.
 I hope to help people or organizations in a similar situation to make swift decisions.

 * PILLAR 1 **freedom to ask questions and get a polite answer**
 * PILLAR 2 **speak in front of the team not behind closed doors**